-To install MariaDB on Ubuntu or CentOS and run on any of the cloud platforms, the best way is to use the readily available images in the marketplaces.
-Deploy with the latest version of MariaDB.
+To install and setup MariaDB on Ubuntu and run on any of the cloud platforms (Azure, AWS or Google GCP), the best way is to use the readily available images in the marketplaces.
+Deploy with the latest version of MariaDB on Ubuntu.
 Check the links below to deploy straight into your environment.

-Once your MariaDB server has been deployed, the following links explain how to connect to a Linux VM:
+Once your MariaDB server has been deployed, the following links explain how to connect to a Linux VM(Virtual Machine):

 - How to connect to a Linux VM on Azure